harveybarnhard/smoov/README.md

 # smoov
-This is a package intended to smooth over the process of mapping common objects like states, counties, and census tracts.
-Mapping in R is oftentimes involves multiple packages with varying syntaxes, leading to downright ugly code, and downright ugly maps.
+This package intended smooths the process of mapping common objects like states, counties, and census tracts.
+Mapping in R oftentimes involves multiple packages with varying syntaxes, leading to downright ugly code, and downright ugly maps.
 This package enables **s**imple **m**apping **o**f **o**ur **v**icinities.